seduced friends & lovers

 SEDUCED (the 3rd book in my Friends & Lovers trilogy) is an earlier work of my heart.
-I’m thrilled to have the unexpected opportunity to update the content as well as the cover.
+I’m thrilled to have the unexpected opportunity to update the content as well as the cover design.
+(New cover on the right!)
 Whether you’re revisiting this fun and sexy cast of characters or meeting them for the first time, look for an exciting reissue of the entire trilogy fall/winter 2019!

 Hit Men, Hi-Jinx and Hot Sex…